JUST BECAUSE prosecutors can charge a 14-year-old boy with murder in the death of an Oakland store owner doesn't mean they should.

 It's a tragic story.
 And, indeed, the law gives Alameda County District Attorney's Office discretion to file a murder charge.
 The state penal code states that if someone is killed during the commission of certain types of felonies, the person committed the crime may be charged with murder.
 This is the case even if the death was an accident.

 Arson, rape, carjacking, robbery, burglary and kidnapping are among the offenses that trigger the felony murder law.
-The law may apply if an individual dies during the actual commission of the felony act or during the perpetrator's flight from the crime
+The law may apply if an individual dies during the actual commission of the felony act or during the perpetrator's flight from the crime scene.

 In January, the state Court of Appeal ruled that it is not a violation of due process for prosecutors to apply the felony murder rule when a death is caused by a negligent act committed during an active burglary.
 In that case, Cole Wilkins of Long Beach was fleeing after committing a burglary.
 A stove fell off the back of his pickup truck.
 Another driver swerved to avoid the appliance, crashed into a big rig carrying cement and was crushed to death.
 The court upheld Wilkins' sentence of 25 years to life.